-- Do not operate the engine in a confined space where dangerous carbon monoxide fumes can collect. - 2.
-Mow only in daylight or in good artificial light. - Before attempting to start the engine, disengage all blade attachment clutches and shift into neutral. - 4.
-Use care when pulling loads or using heavy equipment. - Use only approved drawbar hitch points. - Limit loads to those you can safely control. - Do not turn sharply.
-Use care when reversing. - Use counterweight(s) or wheel weights when suggested in the instruction handbook. - 5.
-Watch out for traffic when crossing or near roadways. - 6.
-Stop the blades before crossing surfaces other than grass.
+- Do not operate the engine in a confined space where dangerous carbon monoxide fumes can collect. - Mow only in daylight or in good artificial light. - Before attempting to start the engine, disengage all blade attachment clutches and shift into neutral. - Do not use on slopes of more than - 5° when mowing on side hills; - 10° when mowing uphill; - 15° when mowing downhill. - Remember there is no such thing as a safe slope.
+Travel on grass slopes requires particular care.
+To guard against overturning:

-- 7. When using any attachments, never direct discharge of material toward bystanders nor allow anyone near the machine while in operation. - 8.
-Never operate the lawnmower with damaged guards or without safety protective devices in place. - 9.
-Do not change the engine governor settings or overspeed the engine.
-Operating the engine at excessive speeds may increase the hazard of personal injury. - 10.
-Before leaving the operator's position: - disengage the power take-off and lower the attachments; - change into neutral and set the parking brake; - stop the engine and remove the key. - 11.
-Disengage drive to attachments, stop the engine, and disconnect the spark plug wire(s) or remove the ignition key - before cleaning blockages or unclogging chute; - before checking, cleaning or working on the lawnmower: - after striking a foreign object.
-Inspect the lawnmower for damage and make repairs before restarting and operating the equipment; - if the machine starts to vibrate abnormally (check immediately). - 12.
-Disengage drive to attachments when transporting or not in use. - 13.
-Stop the engine and disengage drive to attachment - before refuelling; - before removing the grass catcher;
+- do not stop or start suddenly when going up or downhill; - engage clutch slowly, always keep machine in gear, especially when travelling downhill; - machine speeds should be kept low on slopes and during tight turns; - stay alert for humps and hollows and other hidden hazards; - never mow across the face of the slope, unless the lawnmower is designed for this purpose. - Use care when pulling loads or using heavy equipment. - Use only approved drawbar hitch points. - Limit loads to those you can safely control. - Do not turn sharply.
+Use care when reversing. - Use counterweight(s) or wheel weights when suggested in the instruction handbook. - Watch out for traffic when crossing or near roadways. - Stop the blades rotating before crossing surfaces other than grass. - When using any attachments, never direct discharge of material toward bystanders nor allow anyone near the machine while in operation. - Never operate the machine with damaged guards or without safety protective devices in place. - Do not change the engine governor settings or overspeed the engine.
+Operating the engine at excessive speed can increase the hazard of personal injury. - Before leaving the operator's position: - disengage the power take-off and lower the attachments; - change into neutral and set the parking brake; - stop the engine and remove the key. - Disengage drive to attachments, stop the engine, and disconnect the spark plug wire(s) or remove the ignition key - before clearing blockages or unclogging chute; - before checking, cleaning or working on the lawnmower; - after striking a foreign object.
+Inspect the lawnmower for damage and make repairs before restarting and operating the equipment; - if the machine starts to vibrate abnormally (check immediately).

-- before making height adjustment unless adjustment can be made from the operator's position. - 14.
-Reduce the throttle setting during engine run-out and, if the engine is provided with a shut-off valve, turn the fuel off at the conclusion of mowing.
+- Disengage drive to attachments when transporting or not in use. - Stop the engine and disengage drive to attachment - before refuelling; - before removing the grass catcher; - before making height adjustment unless adjustment can be made from the operator's position. - Reduce the throttle setting during engine run-out and, if the engine is provided with a shut-off valve, turn the fuel off at the conclusion of mowing.